---->

 enlarge, or to get click-enlarging image.

-The 1900 S.P.Thompson english translation of De Magnete was a very impressive book,
+The London 1900 S.P.Thompson english translation of De Magnete was a very impressive book,

 a giant red hardback measuring about 18 inches by 12 inches and 6 inches thick and

-Gilbert was rightly afraid to publish his ideas on astronomy and
+Yet prior to 1600 it seems Gilbert was rightly afraid to publish his ideas on science, astronomy and

-gravity in his lifetime, and that aided by suppression by Sir Francis Bacon ensured that it was nearly 50 years after his death
+gravity and that, apparently aided by suppression by Sir Francis Bacon, ensured that it was nearly 50 years after his death

-before they were published in his De Mundo.
+before they were somewhat more published in his De Mundo in Latin in a non-Catholic Holland.

 force natural to planetary bodies, which was proportional to their